Riky5/CV/README.md

 **MAKERS ACADEMY (London, Oct 21 - Feb 22)**
 _16 week Software Development Bootcamp_
-- pair-programmed daily in order to solve weekly challenges.
+- Pair-programmed daily in order to solve weekly challenges.
 - TDD constantly in order to improve code quality.
 (Rspec, Jest)
-- followed effective debugging processes.
+- Followed effective debugging processes.
-- learnt to use other frameworks such as Rails.
+- Learnt to use other frameworks such as Rails.
-- reviewed someone's else code weekly and gave feedback.
+- Reviewed someone's else code weekly and gave feedback.
-- utilised MVC pattern, databases, HTTP requests, APIs.
+- Utilised MVC pattern, databases, HTTP requests, APIs.
-- worked on 3 engineering group projects, requiring teamwork, research, planning and communication.
+- Worked on 3 engineering group projects, requiring teamwork, research, planning and communication.

 **FREECODECAMP, CODECADEMY AND UDEMY (London, 2020-2021)**
 _Various coding courses: Ruby, HTML5, CSS3, JS, React, Flutter and Dart._
-- learnt the basics of each language/framework.
+- Learnt the basics of each language/framework.
 - Joined a community of self-learners on discord where we helped each other when stuck.
 - Attended workshops and a hackathon organised by Codecademy.